 Get updates on the latest research and thought leadership from our experts, event invitations, and program highlights.

 The Center is led by distinguished faculty director and deputy director with extensive records of scholarly and teaching accomplishment in the areas of development, international relations, social movements, health economics, and global health policy.

 We are home to dedicated staff and a community of outstanding resident scholars that includes academics and practitioners, and, each year a new, international group of postdoctoral fellows, research fellows, and visiting scholars.

 Gi-Wook Shin, Shorenstein APARC Director and Korea Program Director

-Professor of Sociology; William J. Perry Professor of Contemporary Korea; Senior Fellow at FSI
+Professor of Sociology, William J. Perry Professor of Contemporary Korea, and Senior Fellow at FSI

-Karen Eggleston, Shorenstein APARC Deputy Director and Asia Health Policy Program Director
+Kiyoteru Tsutsui, Shorenstein APARC Deputy Director and Japan Program Director

 The key to Shorenstein APARC’s success is its ability to look to the future, enabled by the extraordinary people who take part in its research, publishing, and outreach activities.